Economy of Italy: Transportation

 Since October 2021, Italy's flag carrier airline is ITA Airways, which took over the brand, the IATA ticketing code, and many assets belonging to the former flag carrier Alitalia, after its bankruptcy.
 ITA Airways serves 44 destinations (as of October 2021) and also operates the former Alitalia regional subsidiary, Alitalia CityLiner.
 The country also has regional airlines (such as Air Dolomiti), low-cost carriers, and Charter and leisure carriers (including Neos, Blue Panorama Airlines and Poste Air Cargo).
 Major Italian cargo operators are Alitalia Cargo and Cargolux Italia.
 Italy is the fifth in Europe by number of passengers by air transport, with about 148 million passengers or about 10% of the European total in 2011.
 There are approximately 130 airports in Italy, of which 99 have paved runways (including the two hubs of Leonardo Da Vinci International in Rome and Malpensa International in Milan).

 Italy has been the final destination of the Silk Road for many centuries.
 In particular, the construction of the Suez Canal intensified sea trade with East Africa and Asia from the 19th century.
 Since the end of the Cold War and increasing European integration, trade relations, which were often interrupted in the 20th century, have intensified again.
 In 2004 there were 43 major seaports including the Port of Genoa, the country's largest and the third busiest by cargo tonnage in the Mediterranean Sea.
 Due to the increasing importance of the maritime Silk Road with its connections to Asia and East Africa, the Italian ports for Central and Eastern Europe have become important in recent years.
 In addition, the trade in goods is shifting from the European northern ports to the ports of the Mediterranean Sea due to the considerable time savings and environmental protection.
 In particular, the deep water port of Trieste in the northernmost part of the Mediterranean Sea is the target of Italian, Asian and European investments.
 The national inland waterway network comprises 1,477 km of navigable rivers and channels.
 In 2007 Italy maintained a civilian air fleet of about 389,000 units and a merchant fleet of 581 ships.

+Trade

+In 2025, Italy was the 11th-largest trading nation in the world in terms of combined exports and imports.

+Italy’s main trading partners in 2023 were Germany and France, followed by the United States, China and Spain.